ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 -15

+* Defined the Integrated Encryption Key Establishment Mode and updated JWE to enable its use.
+* Specified distinct algorithms for use with Key Encryption and Integrated Encryption so that they are fully-specified.
-* Added the Message Encryption and Message Decryption procedures from {{RFC7516}}.
+* Updated the Message Encryption and Message Decryption procedures from JWE.
+* Said that JWS and JWE objects can no longer be distinguished by the presence of an "enc" header parameter.
-* Several editorial improvements.
+* Many editorial improvements.

 -14

-* Add HPKE-7
+* Added HPKE-7.
-* Update to Recipient_structure
+* Update to Recipient_structure.
 * Removed text related to apu and apv.
 * Updated description of mutually known private information.